wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Top Platforms**

-    This chart shows the Operating System Platform wise breakdown of the API clients.
+    This chart shows the breakdown of the API clients by operating system.
 The pie chart only shows platforms with a significant amount of requests.
 Other platforms are grouped under the **Other** category.

     ![Top platforms](../assets/img/insights/top-platforms.png){.cInlineImage-half}

 - **Top User Agents**

-    This chart shows the breakdown of the API clients based on user-agent.
+    This chart shows the breakdown of the API clients by user-agent.
 The pie chart only shows user agents with a significant amount of requests.
 Other platforms are grouped under the **Other** category.

     ![Top user agents](../assets/img/insights/top-user-agents.png){.cInlineImage-half}